Acacia Fraternity: Activities

+Governance

 Acacia fraternity's International Council serves as the organization's supreme executive and judicial body.
 It is composed of eight officers: six alumni and two undergraduates.
 Alumni officers' terms run four years, while undergraduate counselors' terms are two years.

 The Acacia Fraternity Foundation (AFF) founded in 1989, is Acacia fraternity's non-profit educational foundation.
 A 501(c)(3) tax-exempt organization, the AFF exists to provide scholarships to student Acacians and to support the worthy educational and leadership activities of the fraternity.

-Chapter operations

-The leadership of each chapter of Acacia is composed of at least five major officers: the Venerable Dean, Senior Dean, Junior Dean, Treasurer, and Secretary.
-Most chapters also include in some capacity a Director of Service and Philanthropy, Director(s) of Recruitment, and Risk Manager.
-The Venerable Dean is often referred to out of the house as the president of the chapter and performs such duties as running meetings and overseeing general house operations.
-The Senior Dean acts as the vice president of the chapter, stepping in for the Venerable Dean in his absence.
-In most cases, the Senior Dean is also the pledge educator.
-The Junior Dean is in charge of all socials including brotherhood events, formals, and mixers.
+The leadership of each chapter of Acacia is composed of at least five major officers: the venerable dean, senior dean, junior dean, treasurer, and secretary.
+Most chapters also include in some capacity a director of service and philanthropy, director(s) of recruitment, and risk manager.
+The venerable dean is often referred to out of the house as the president of the chapter and performs such duties as running meetings and overseeing general house operations.
+The senior dean acts as the vice president of the chapter, stepping in for the venerable dean in his absence.
+In most cases, the senior dean is also the pledge educator.
+The junior dean is in charge of all socials, including brotherhood events, formals, and mixers.
 The other two officers perform such functions as are normal for their positions.
 Some chapters assign additional responsibilities to various officers, so there may be slight variations from chapter to chapter.